Electrostatic effects of the MnBi2Te4-superconductor hetero-structures in chiral Majorana search: Model Hamiltonian and electrostatic potential

 The SP problem requires a self-consistent solution of two iterative equations Eq.~\eqref{supp-sp-s} and Eq.~\eqref{supp-sp-p} until the error of $i$-th iteration $\sigma_i$ is smaller than the critical value $\sigma_c$.
 And the output $\phi_i(z)$ is the final self-consistent potential.
 The most straightforward iterative method is to replace the potential in Eq.~\eqref{supp-sp-s} directly with the newly obtained potential in Eq.~\eqref{supp-sp-p}.
 However, this usually leads to divergence of the iterations, and requires the suitable choice of initial potential $\phi_0(z)$.
 Thus, we employ a mixing scheme~\cite{Mikkelsen2018}, where the input potential used in each iteration is a mixing of the input and output potential of the previous iteration:

-In our calculations we set $\kappa = 0.1$ and $\sigma_c = 10^{-8}$ eV.
-In Fig.~\ref{supp-SP} we show an iterative procedure when we calculate the potential with $V_g = 0.2$ eV.
-As shown in Fig~\ref{supp-SP}(a), the iteration error decreases sharply as the number of iterations increase.
-The convergence of the potential [Fig~\ref{supp-SP}(b)] and charge density [Fig~\ref{supp-SP}(c)] occurs when the iterations number $n>50$ with the error $\sigma < 10^{-7}$ eV, see the black solid and dash lines.
+e set $\kappa = 0.1$ and $\sigma_c = 10^{-8}$ eV in our calculations.
 In Fig.~\ref{supp-SP} we show an iterative procedure when we calculate the potential with $V_g = 0.2$ eV.
 As shown in Fig~\ref{supp-SP}(a), the iteration error decreases sharply as the number of iterations increase.
 The convergence of the potential [Fig~\ref{supp-SP}(b)] and charge density [Fig~\ref{supp-SP}(c)] occurs when the iterations number $n>50$ with the error $\sigma < 10^{-7}$ eV, see the black solid and dash lines.